ameseee/kwk-curriculum-site/swift-ios/lessons/functions/index.md

 <div class="try-it">
   <h2>Try It: Arguments</h2>
-  <p>Write a function called <code>hello</code> that takes one argument, a string.
+  <p>Write a function called <code class="try-it-code">hello</code> that takes one argument, a string.
 In the code block, print out "Hello, Amy" assuming that "Amy" is the string passed in as an argument.</p>
 </div>

 ## Return Values